2015–16 World Rugby Sevens Series

 The 2015–16 World Rugby Sevens Series, known for sponsorship reasons as the HSBC World Rugby Sevens Series, was the 17th annual series of rugby union sevens tournaments for national men's rugby sevens teams.
 The Sevens Series has been run by World Rugby since 1999–2000.
 This season, the series expanded from nine to ten events.

 Core teams

 Fourteen teams from the 2014-15 season retained core status for the 2015–16 season.
 A fifteenth team, Russia, claimed core team status for the 2015–16 series at the 2015 Hong Kong Sevens qualifier.
 The core teams were:

 Russia replaced Japan, which lost core team status having finished last of the fifteen core teams in the 2014–15 Sevens World Series.

 Tour venues

-The official schedule for the 2015–16 World Rugby Sevens Series is as follows:
+The official schedule for the 2015–16 World Rugby Sevens Series was as follows:

 Changes

 There were three new tournaments in the series, with two events being discontinued: